nodegui/svelte-nodegui-starter/README.md

 npx nodegui-packer --pack ./dist
 ```

-This will build the distributable using @nodegui/packer based on your template.
+This will build the distributable using `@nodegui/packer` based on your template.
 The output of the command is found under the build directory.
 You should gitignore the build directory.

-More details about packer can be found here: https://github.com/nodegui/packer
+More details about `@nodegui/packer` can be found here: https://github.com/nodegui/packer

 ## License